- 1 package (15 ounces) chorizo

 - 1/4 teaspoon salt

-- Crumble chorizo into a large skillet; add jalapenos.
-Cook over medium heat for 6-8 minutes or until meat is fully cooked; drain.
-Shred chicken; add to skillet.
+- In a large skillet, cook chorizo and jalapenos over medium heat until meat is no longer pink; drain.
+Stir in chicken.
 In a bowl, combine eggs and ricotta.

 - Spread 1 cup enchilada sauce in a greased 13-in. x 9-in. baking dish.
 Top with four noodles, a third of the ricotta mixture, half of the meat mixture, 1 cup Monterey Jack and 1 cup enchilada sauce.
 Repeat layers.
 Top with remaining noodles, ricotta mixture, enchilada sauce and Monterey Jack.

 - Cover and bake at 375° for 45-50 minutes.
-Uncover; bake 10 minutes longer or until bubbly.
+Uncover; bake 10 minutes more or until bubbly.
 Sprinkle with cilantro.
 Let stand 15 minutes before serving.

 - Meanwhile, place sauce ingredients in a food processor; cover and process until smooth.
 Serve with lasagna.
 Yield: 12 servings.